Top of the page

 Kidney transplant surgery is done so that a healthy kidney (donor kidney) can do what your diseased kidney can no longer do.
 Kidney transplant is used when you have severe chronic kidney disease (renal failure) that cannot be reversed by another treatment method.
 You will not be able to have this surgery if you have an active infection, another life-threatening disease such as cancer, or severe heart or lung disease.

-If you have severe chronic kidney disease and choose to have a kidney transplant, you may live longer than if you choose only to treat your kidney disease with dialysis alone.
+If you have severe chronic kidney disease and choose to have a kidney transplant, you may live longer than if you choose to treat your kidney disease with dialysis alone.

-In the past, transplants using a kidney from a first-degree relative, such as your father, mother, brother, or sister, were the most successful in the long term.
-But with modern anti-rejection drugs, kidneys from people you are not related to work well, too.
+In the past, transplants using a kidney from a first-degree relative, such as your father, mother, brother, or sister, worked best.
+But with modern anti-rejection drugs, kidneys from people you aren't related to work well too.
 Transplants from living donors or from deceased donors can succeed.